-In our DSS, fuzzy reasoning is used for detecting DA [40], and also for determining sensor-data deviations 1.
-To take decisions in various situations, we employ RBR first, CBR as second paradigm, i.e., upon a change in context, the RBR triggers first and checks if there exists a rule to handle that particular context, if not, it allows the CBR system to tackle the context based on its learning from previous scenarios.
+In our DSS, fuzzy reasoning is used for detecting DA [19], and also for determining sensor-data deviations (In order to reduce the complexity of our analysis, we have not explicitly modeled the DA detection using fuzzy logic and have often assumed that the user's DA is known in various scenarios.).
+To take decisions in various situations, we employ RBR first, and CBR as second paradigm, i.e., upon a change in context, the RBR triggers first and checks if there exists a rule to handle that particular context, if not, it allows the CBR system to tackle the context based on its learning from previous scenarios.
 Developing an efficient case base, case matching and formulating the adaptation rules are the most complex aspects of a CBR system.
 In our system, each time an RBR outputs a rule, we save it as a case in the CBR system with the case-id represented by the DA of the user, the context space represented by the case features, and the triggered rule represented by the solution for a particular case.
-The KB stores the context, rules, and cases.
-The internal structure of the DSS is represented in Fig.4.
-An example scenario of the DSS reasoning employing different AI techniques is presented in detail in Listing 1.1 of Section 6.2.
+The Knowledge Base (KB) stores the context, rules, and cases.
+The internal structure of the DSS is represented in Figure 4.
+An example scenario of the DSS reasoning employing different AI techniques is presented in detail in Listing 1 of Section 6.2.

-The generic architecture, and its DSS can be instantiated to create a family of AAL architectures that follows the same design principles.
+The generic architecture, and its DSS can be instantiated to create a family of AAL architectures that follows similar design principles.
 In this paper, we present three such architectures and their DSS instantiations.